 While these figures are based on the padrón (town hall registry), and therefore may exclude those US citizens who have moved within Spain and not updated their registration in their new town or city, they do enable us to get a pretty good idea of where in Spain most Americans live.

-The INE statistics show that the Community of Madrid is home to more Americans than any other autonomous region.
-Some 11,717 Americans live there, which is more than a quarter of all United States citizens registered in Spain.
+The latest INE statistics show that once again the Community of Madrid is home to more Americans than any other autonomous region, making up more than a quarter of the total.

 Given that Americans, unlike citizens of EU member states, need a visa to stay in Spain longer than three months, a lot of them wind up in Madrid because of the activity that allows them to have a visa.
 That was the case for Susan Strongbow, who attributes the American presence in Madrid to “jobs – if an American is offered a job it is most likely in Madrid, at least I was.”